vulcan-estudios/vulcanval/README.md

 # vulcanval

-> Vulcan Validator, a jQuery plugin for form validations.
+> Vulcan Validator.

+A package to validate data objects (possibly extracted from HTML forms) in client and server sides and a customizable jQuery plugin to validate them in realtime.

+You can add certain support to browser input autofill with this package [github.com/tbosch/autofill-event](https://github.com/tbosch/autofill-event).

 ## Thanks